gokussjx/Bm346_OOLanguageComparison/ComparisonGuide.md

             }
         }
         ```
-        The thread is started by calling the `start()` function on a newly created thread.
+        The thread is started by calling the `start()` function on a newly created thread
     * **Create a Thread by Extending a Thread Class**: The `Thread` class itself implements `Runnable`, though its run method does nothing.
 An application can subclass `Thread`, providing its own implementation of run, as in the `HelloThread` example:
         ```java
         public class HelloThread extends Thread {